St. Louis Pediatric Dentist – Pediatric Dentistry

 When you and your child come in for your appointment, Dr. Hoffmann, Dr. Thoms, or Dr. Daugherty will decide which option is the best for your child depending on their anxiety level and cooperation.
 We look forward to meeting you!

 Finding a pediatric dentist for special needs can sometimes be challenging.
 At The Dental Anesthesia Center, our pediatric dental specialists have advanced training that allows them to interact positively with children who have physical or mental disabilities.
 Our office is fully equipped to accommodate patients with special needs, allowing us to administer care in an environment that is relaxed and comfortable for your child.

 - Angelman Syndrome

 - Rett Syndrome

 Children with anxieties, phobias, severe gag reflex, or difficulty getting numb are also candidates for the center’s general anesthesia services.

 What You Can Do to Help Your Child?

 Positivity is Key!!!
 At a child’s first dental visit, parents play a vital role in making the visit a positive experience by “setting the stage.”
 Any fear or anxiety presented by the parents will be “picked up” by the child.

 Parents can help ease their child’s dental anxiety by simply bringing them along to their own dental appointment.
-When a child sees their parents being able to go to dentist this lets them know it is ok and not scary place.
+When a child sees their parents being able to go to the dentist this lets them know it is not a scary place.
 Even introducing the child to the dental office’s waiting room a few days before the dental visit will help the child feel that it is a familiar place.